Agatha Bertram Travels

 In the book written by Daniel Defoe, what was the name of Robinson Crusoe’s friend?

-a) Samuel Davidsonbooks1
+a) Samuel Davidson

 b) Mrs Thursday